LordSweetPoison/Birdnet-Edge/README.md

 Setting up OpenVino on the RaspberryPi is pretty straight forward as long as you have the Buster distro of Raspbian, this caused me quite a headache and a few hours.
 Just follow the directions from the [OpenVino Docs](ADD LINK).

 ## Yolov5n
 Yolov5n is a very popular one shot object detection algorithm.
 It is the smallest of the networks in its gernation with less than 2 million parameters, making inference extra fast.
 Sadley, The Myraid processor on the Neural Compute Stick does not spport some of the operations near the output of the model.
-Luckily for you, these operations are not too compute heavy and I took the time to write code to turn the output of the last convolutional layer into workable predictions.
+Luckily for you, these operations are not too compute heavy and I took the time to write code to turn the output of the last convolutional layer into sworkable predictions.

 With USB 3 on my laptop the Neural compute stick can do inference on an image in ~ 140 ms.  This is lowered on the RaspberryPi 3 since it uses USB 2, creating a IO bottle neck.
 A RaspberryPi 4 should be able to hit a similar inference as mhy laptop since it uses USB 3.
 I am not too concerned with realtime inference since birds stay at a bird feeder for more than a few seconds at a time.